marciulionisudacity/udagram-infrastructure/README.md

 * To build jumpbox testing EC2 instance of the project, please run this command inside the main project folder:
 <br><b>./create.sh udagram-jumpbox ./jumpbox/jumpbox.yml ./jumpbox/jumpbox-params.json</b>

-Also to test project properly you will have to add your own .pem file to access EC2 instance using ssh.
+Also, to test project properly you will have to add your own .pem file to access EC2 instance using ssh and to change used S3 bucket name.